Review these frequently asked questions to prepare for the application process.

 The Office's formula grants support state, local, and tribal efforts to reduce and prevent delinquency, improve the juvenile justice system, and protect children from violence and abuse.

-Funding through formula and block grants is available to states and territories through the state agency designed by the governor.
+Funding through formula grants is available to states and territories through the state agency designated by the governor.
 Juvenile Justice Specialists in each state administer the funding through subgrants to units of local government, private agencies, and American Indian/Alaska Native jurisdictions for programs in accordance with legislative requirements.

 Performance Measures Tool